stefanofa/awesome/TOPICS.md

 *   [payloadcms/payload](https://github.com/payloadcms/payload) - Payload is the open-source, fullstack Next.js framework, giving you instant backend superpowers.
 Get a full TypeScript backend and admin panel instantly.
 Use Payload as a headless CMS or for building powerful applications.

-*   [replexica/replexica](https://github.com/replexica/replexica) - ⚡️ Automated + accurate AI localization for multilingual software.
-Talk to our dev team to get access!
+*   [replexica/replexica](https://github.com/replexica/replexica) - ⚡️ State-of-the-art AI localization for web & mobile, right from CI/CD.
+Talk to our dev team to become a customer!

 *   [TheEdoRan/next-safe-action](https://github.com/TheEdoRan/next-safe-action) - Type safe and validated Server Actions in your Next.js project.